igrishaev/pg2/docs/pool.md

 - if the pool is closed, the connection is removed from used connections;
 - when none of above conditions is met, the connection is removed from used and becomes available for other consumers again.

+## Pool Health Check

+Postgres might close connections that haven't been used for some time.
+The `Connection` object is unaware of it until you use it.
+To prevent this from happening, the `Pool` object checks connections for their availability running a dummy query like `select -- pool health check`.

+The check is made not every time you borrow a connection but with a timeout.
+The default value is 30 seconds per connection.
+It means, if a certain connection has passed health check, it will be checked again when borrowing only if 30 seconds have passed.
+Health check can be disabled if Postgres is set up to never close idle connections.

+See the `:pool-health-check-...` options from the table above for more details.